deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 There was a very good reason they were both right at the sharp point of the Von-Neumann question.
 And when they were out of the lab, discussing it with others, the conversation tended to snowball until half the station’s intellectual coterie were sprawled all over the common area, nucleating into smaller and more precise debates while decimating the station’s coffee reserves.

 Darcy lurked on the edges for a few minutes as she acquired a Moroccan Mint tea and got a feel for what the current sticking point might be.
 The Coltainer program’s continued underperformance was a source of mounting external pressure, especially in light of the Ceres Incident.
 AEC wanted more places to spread human life off of Earth, and the Coltainers just weren’t delivering.
 Too many of them were simply disappearing out in the black and never checking in.
 Maybe they were self-destructing too sensitively over false alarms.
-May the Hunters really were prodding at them so relentlessly.
+Maybe the Hunters really were prodding at them so relentlessly.

 Maybe they were just really stupid and kept crashing into something.
 That was the problem: only a handful had returned to share any news at all, and only *one* had reported actual success.

-There was, in short, a serious problem with Von-Neumann technology, and iIt turned out to be just the same as last time.
+There was, in short, a serious problem with Von-Neumann technology, and it turned out to be just the same as last time.

 “---Neural networks aren’t a real-time solution to problems in the real world—”